adammotzel/pickle-security/README.md

 - **Source Verification**: Always verify the source of the pickle data before unpickling.
 Consider using safer serialization formats (like JSON) for untrusted data.

 Be particularly cautious with any opcode that involves executing code, constructing objects, or referencing external modules.
 Always treat unpickling from untrusted sources as a security risk, and consider safer alternatives whenever possible.

-It’s important to note that while Docker provides isolation, it doesn’t make unpickling inherently safe.
-This repository simply demonstrates how using an isolated Docker container can add an extra layer of security when unpacking pickle files.